Over 65? Don’t miss out this little-known filing strategy

 ***The age at which John and Jane collect more from Social Security over their lifetimes by delaying benefits, versus starting immediately (at FRA).

 Admittedly, waiting until 70 yields the largest dollar benefit.
 But look closely: Over a 30-year period they’d only receive $30,000 more than if they filed Restricted.
 Now look again: under a Restricted Application, they would receive $200,000 more over their lifetimes vs. option #1, even though they’d start receiving benefits at the exact same time!

 Consider the joint life expectancy for a married couple.
 The risk with the “Both-Delay-Until-70” strategy is that John and Jane would both have to live to their mid-80s for their patience to pay off (i.e. the “break-even” point).
 When you opt to delay Social Security, you are essentially taking a gamble against Father Time.
 A Restricted Application simply gives you a head start (notice how that break-even point is 79…four less years of waiting).
 It’s up to you to decide if a few extra thousand dollars is worth the risk.

 While a Restricted Application can be an appealing option, it is not for everyone.
-It works best for the following people:
+Here’s what makes an ideal candidate:

 1. Married couple

 2. At least one spouse born before 1/1/1954 (ideally the one with the larger benefit)

 3. Both eligible for their own retirement benefit (i.e. worked for more than 10 years)